RituPande/ritupande.github.io/_posts/2021-01-24-Spectral-Graph-Theory.md

 $$ \displaystyle = \sum_{i,j \in E}^n x_i^2 + x_j^2  - \sum_{i,j \in E}^ n2 x_i x_j $$
 $$ \displaystyle = \sum_{i,j \in E }^n (x_i-x_j)^2  $$

-Hence, we see that x^T Lx is just the sum of the squared distance between all edges of a graph.
+Hence, we see that $$ \displaystyle x^T Lx $$ is just the sum of the squared distance between all edges of a graph.
 We have noted that the second highest eigenvector of L is:
 $$ \displaystyle \lambda_2=min_x  \frac{x^T Lx} {x^T x }  $$⁡
 Since x is an eigenvector, $$ x^T x=1 $$ .
 The above equation can therefore be written as: